equalframework/equal-doc/docs/getting-started/configuration.md

 ## schema

-A `schema.json` file is located under the `./config/` folder.
+The `schema.json` file is located under the `./config/` folder.
 That file holds a comprehensive description of the role and usage of each available constant.

 Some constants might be required by mandatory services.
 Those must therefore be defined immediately when the config file is read.
 Those properties are marked as 'instant'.